Buddy programme and events for newcomers

 Step 4: apply for a tax card

-The EU residence document is proof of your right to reside in Denmark.
+If you are granted a Danish residence permit, you will receive a residence card, which is proof of your right to reside in Denmark.

 Please have the following documents ready for upload: